Get tougher on gangs, Opposition says

 New measures for authorities to seize organised crime syndicate assets are being explored.

-After a spate of allegedly gang-related shootings, reported surge in gang membership and influx of 501 deportees, politicians are eager to voice anti-crime policies.
+After a spate of alleged gang-related shootings, reported surge in gang membership and influx of 501 deportees, politicians are eager to voice anti-crime policies.

 "The way that organised crime operates is changing and we have to change with it," Prime Minister Jacinda Ardern said today.